xAPPO/MQTT/README.md

 # LogLevel:

-LogLevel can be set to limit the logging entries the app posts.
+LogLevel (within Configuration) can be set to limit the logging entries the app posts.
 It is recommended to set it at level 'INFO' but it can be minimised to "WARN".
 Any log messages that show in red as 'ERROR' need investigation (and reporting)

 # Purge Discovered Devices